Skip to main content

 Integrating Bedrock with SAM

-Adding the sam-bedrock-agent Plugin
+Adding the Bedrock Agent Plugin

 1. Add the plugin to your SAM project: